UPACM/algolympics-site/src/2023/data/mechanics.md

 The contestants must be Filipino citizens or officially enrolled at a sponsoring institution in the Philippines at the time of the contest.

 Contestants will be required to submit a valid school ID in order to be eligible for the Online Final Round.
-If school ID is unavailable, contestants must provide proof of school registration showing their name and student number along with 2 valid IDs.
+If school ID is unavailable, contestants must provide proof of school registration showing their name and student number along with 1 valid ID.

 # Registration